kennethcandersen/Companywide-Compensation-Analysis/README.md

 - Assistant Engineers, Senior Engineers and Tecnique Leaders have almost identical average salaries.
 - Staff and Senior Staff also have nearly identical average salaries, and both make nearly 20% more than all engineers.

-*Recommendation*:I highly recommend that the compensation committie conduct a thorough review of the salary policies to avoid talent flight and/or a full scale revolution of the engineers.
+*Recommendation*: I highly recommend that the compensation committie conduct a thorough review of the salary policies to avoid talent flight and/or a full scale revolution of the engineers.
 They are armed with nurf guns and are known to be dangerous when agitated.

 **REPOSITORY NAVIGATION**